 Sacral Chakra Color

 The sacral chakra, known in Sanskrit as Svadhisthana, is the second chakra located in the lower abdomen below the belly button.
 It is connected with the water element and our emotions and has flow-like energy.
-It governs our emotional responses and regulation, passion, pleasure, creativity, sexuality, and connection to the senses.
+It governs our emotional responses and regulation, passion, pleasure, creativity, intimacy, and connection to the senses.

 The orange color has a low frequency of 417 Hz as, like all the lower chakras, it is more connected to the physical realm than the spiritual.